Establishing Sexual Safety In The Wake Of Betrayal

 Anne: I felt that, right after my husband's arrest, when I realized things were as bad as they were because before I did not understand my true situation with his addiction and then related behaviors.
 I lost 15 pounds in 3 weeks.
-I couldn't eat or sleep; it was really bad, especially realizing that my person who I was relying on was never safe; I just didn't know it until that moment.
+I couldn't eat or sleep.
+It was really bad, especially realizing that my person who I was relying on was never safe.
+I just didn't know it until that moment.

-A Spouses Betrayal Registers As An Extreme Safety Risk
+Betrayal Is An Extreme Safety Risk

 If our spouse betrays us and it registers as a safety risk, how can wives of addicts ever feel safe with an unfaithful spouse again?

 MJ: People really experience dissonance when their spouse betrays them.
-Going back to us being in a relationship that registers to us as “safety; I'm your person; I've got your back; I’ve with you; You're with me…” we turn to our spouse as a source of safety.
+Going back to us being in a relationship that registers to us as safety—“I'm your person.
+I've got your back.
+I'm with you; You're with me."—we turn to our spouse as a source of safety.
 When there is betrayal, the person who was supposed to be safe is the source of pain.

-This can happen emotionally–wanting to go to our husband for safety so he can understand us and hold us emotionally; we can also go towards our husband for sexual safety, for physical safety.
+This can happen emotionally, wanting to go to our husband for safety, so he can understand us and hold us emotionally.
+We can also go towards our husband for sexual safety, for physical safety.
 We are so vulnerable when we are going to be sexual with someone.

 When we take off our clothes and naked with someone, that leaves us tremendously vulnerable.
 For women especially, the sexual act is one of our most vulnerable times ever.
 We are allowing someone to be close to us; it doesn't get more vulnerable than that.
-So women must feel safe with their sexual partner in order to be sexual.
+Women must feel safe with their sexual partner in order to be sexual.